INC-26-0043 confirmed high Meta AI Agent Causes Sev-1 Data Exposure; Director's OpenClaw Agent Deletes 200 Emails Ignoring Stop Commands (2026)

 Timeline

-Meta internal AI agent posts incorrect technical advice; employee follows it
+Meta internal AI agent posts incorrect technical advice; employee follows it, changing access controls and exposing sensitive data

 Outcomes